costajob/app-servers/README.md

 Memory consumption is average, considering just one process is spawned.

 #### CPU
-Dart server does not seem to support parallelism and unfortunately it cannot rely on  a standard pre-forking library like Node does.
-Parallelism is supported via the [isolate](https://api.dartlang.org/stable/1.24.2/dart-isolate/Isolate-class.html) library, but the related APIs lacks examples of a concrete implementation (i will reserve to return on it within some weeks).
+Dart server supports parallelism courtesy of the Isolate library, which abstracts multi-threading in server environment.

 ### Plug with Cowboy
 I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that provides a [Cowboy](https://github.com/ninenines/cowboy) adapter.